samuelleavin/sd-sweater/docs/README.md

 ## Thoughts

 Fun challenge.
-I enjoyed using yargs for the first time, despite having seen it in the wild.
+I enjoyed using yargs for the first time.

 I made numerous assumptions - added a category to the recommendations, the rules were all best effort solutions that would normally be clarified with product, etc.